saicumbulam/System-Design/web-scalability/building-front-end-applications.md

 * ELB is cost effective with minimal up-front costs.
 You pay for what you use.
 * ELB integrates with auto-scaling and allows for automatic EC2 instance replacement in case of web server failures.
 * ELB can perform SSL termination, so connections coming from ELB to your web servers are HTTP, not HTTPS.
-* Internal load balancer, you gain all the benefits of a load balancer deeper in your stack.
+* **Internal load balancer**, you gain all the benefits of a load balancer deeper in your stack.
 You can easily add servers to increase capacity, you can remove machines from the load balancer during maintenance.

 ![picture 11](../.gitbook/assets/5957e3b350ee418b96cc4459e35321c7befd94f8816f9f754d80ea0953bb6f9e.png)